bbepis/XUnity.AutoTranslator/README.md

 After the text has been translated by the configured service, `ForceSplitTextAfterCharacters` is used to determine if the plugin should force the result into multiple lines after a certain number of characters.

 The main reason that this type of handling can make or break a translation really comes down to whether or not whitespace is removed from the source text before sending it to the endpoint.
-Most endpoints (such as GoogleTranslate) consider text on multiple lines seperately, which can often result in terrible translation if an unnecessary newline is included.
+Most endpoints (such as GoogleTranslate) consider text on multiple lines separately, which can often result in terrible translation if an unnecessary newline is included.

 #### Text post/pre-processing
 While proper whitespace handling goes a long way in ensuring better translations, it is not always enough.